-Shift rotation is an effective way to equalize work schedules as each staff is allocated a predetermined number of specific shifts every month.
+Shift rotation is an effective way to equalise work schedules as each staff is allocated a predetermined number of specific shifts every month.
 However, it gives birth to a new set of complexities such as scheduling cycles, staff to crew ratios, and much more.
 Let’s take a look at a few tips you must know before you create a particular schedule for your restaurant.

-1. Weekly requirements
+1. Weekly Requirements

-The best way to determine the workforce you need during the day and night is to analyze the sales forecast and the staff required to handle that pressure throughout the day.
+The best way to determine the workforce you need during the day and night is to analyse the sales forecast and the staff required to handle that pressure throughout the day.
 Do your homework.
 Find out the peak times of activity as it will help you divide your team effectively according to their level and skill.
 For instance, your store is more likely to face hordes of hungry people during the weekend, so keep a few extra staff at hand and adjust their shifts accordingly.

-2. Employee size and shift length
+2. Employee Size and Shift Length

 As mentioned before, there are over 500 round-the-clock scheduling patterns.
 Some are suited for large teams while some are only beneficial if you have a few workers.

 Shift length is affected by two major factors, one being your employees and the other being operations.
 While longer shifts give employees more off days in a row, it could go to waste if you don’t have a big enough crowd.
 Overlapping shifts are also an option to consider, so give it a try, especially during peak hours.